Bejeweled Twist: Background and conception

 As of 2008, PopCap Games' Bejeweled, which began in 2000, was one of the most popular casual game franchises, garnering 350 million downloads, 25 million sales, and releases on various personal computers, consoles, and mobile devices such as the iPod and iPad.
 In addition to establishing PopCap as a notable developer and significantly increasing the casual game market, Bejeweled, made up 30-to-40-percent of the company's revenue at the time of Bejeweled Twist's release, claimed company workers.
 While match-three gameplay was implemented in titles like Columns (1990), Bejeweled was the first to popularize it with casual gamers, influencing the creation of several more products of its kind.
 According to game journalists, its wide appeal resulted from its addictiveness; it had a simple, pick-up-and-play gameplay formula that still challenged players with the right mixture of luck and skill.

 Bejeweled Twist began as a game independent of the Bejeweled series, Zongo.
 PopCap initially intended the project as experimentation with a two-by-two rotation mechanic, and Bejeweled's graphics were only used as placeholders.
 Planned rotatable items included fruit and sushi.
-However, after a year of development, the staff thought the items were not as enjoyable to move any object as it was with gems.
+However, after a year of development, the staff thought that gems would be a better fit.
 Thus, the project switched to a Bejeweled spin-off named Bejeweled Twist.
 PopCap CEO Dave Roberts explained that the project was a huge risk for its rotation aspect and it took a long time to design and program the game to be enjoyable: "We have been very cautious about how we deal with the franchise.
 If our only focus was uncaringly trying to print money, we would have made a new ‘Bejeweled’ game every six months.
-But the studio here, they don’t want to do that."
+But the studio here, they don't want to do that."
 A similar sentiment was shared by journalists of the gaming press.
 These included Brandon Sheffield of Game Developer; though reporting there was still a boom in the casual games market, he also highlighted the lack of AAA titles in it.

 PopCap initially planned for the ability for the gems to be rotated in any way.
 However, as founder Jason Kapalka theorized, it would mean too many possible moves for the average player to consider, resulting in slower gameplay.
 Additionally, he explained that the concept was not well-received by testers and that one of the direction buttons would have to be right-clicked, which would not be instinctual for gamers.
 For casual gamers to adapt to the new rotating mechanic, visual cues such as a vortex indicating the rotation direction were incorporated, and easy levels and tutorial were added early in the game: "If you start a game like that where you're still learning, and it's kicking your ass while you're learning it -- that's kind of harsh."